 - 16.1 Installation of the systems must be carried out in accordance with the Certificate holder's current installation instructions and this Certificate. - 16.2 Weather conditions should be monitored to ensure correct application and curing conditions.
 If exposure to frost is likely or in damp/wet conditions, the render must be protected.
-The systems should not be applied at temperatures below 5°C or above 25°C, except for the following: - Dryvit Demandit Smooth, Dryvit Stone Mist, Dryvit Stone Mist T and Dryvit Silstar Pro should only be applied at temperatures from 7 to 25°C - Dryvit Ameristone and Dryvit TerraNeo should only be applied at temperatures from 10 to 25°C. - 16.3 Where required, a fungicidal wash is applied to the entire surface of the external wall by brush, roller or spray. - 16.4 The planarity of the substrate must be checked, and any protrusions exceeding 10 mm removed. - 16.5 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1: 2016. - 16.6 Before installation takes place, the building designer must confirm where items such as rainwater goods, satellite dishes, clothes lines and hanging baskets will be placed.
+The systems should not be applied at temperatures below 5°C or above 25°C, except for the following: - Dryvit Demandit Smooth, Dryvit Stone Mist, Dryvit Stone Mist T and Dryvit Silstar Pro should only be applied at temperatures from 7°C to 25°C - Dryvit Ameristone and Dryvit TerraNeo should only be applied at temperatures from 10°C to 25°C. - 16.3 The planarity of the substrate must be checked, and any protrusions exceeding 10 mm removed. - 16.4 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1: 2016. - 16.5 Before installation takes place, the building designer must confirm where items such as rainwater goods, satellite dishes, clothes lines and hanging baskets will be placed.
 The fixing points for these items must be specifically designated and built into the systems as the insulation is installed.
 This is outside the scope of this Certificate.